 Survivors received emergency financial assistance to prevent housing instability

-Survivors welcomed with a safe home and services (groceries and PPE) during COVID-19
+Survivors & families welcomed with a safe home and holistic services to rebuild their lives

 Dash Evaluation Reports